The best smart exercise bikes of 2021 | CNN Underscored

 What’s a little more challenging on the SoulCycle bike than on our other two winners is getting the resistance right.
 Instructors will make requests for quarter-turns, or a “couple big turns” to the knob, but we were never sure we were hitting exactly what was being asked.
 Some people might not be bothered by this slight ambiguity, but it’s a thing.

-You can also select a free ride option where you can stream Netflix, Disney+, Prime Video or listen to your own music.
-Like the Peloton you can ride live or on demand and the SoulCycle bike also comes with hand weights.
+You can also select a free ride option where you can stream Netflix, Disney+, Prime Video or your own music.
+Like the Peloton, you can ride live or on demand, and the SoulCycle bike also comes with hand weights.

 The ride itself is smooth, and since the bike adjusts when the coach wants you to work harder (or you go up a hill) it really maximizes every second of your workout (no moments lost fiddling with knobs).

-NordicTrack leverages the excellent iFit studios and trainers and, as a result, the other real superlative here is their coached scenic rides.
-Peloton and SoulCycle have versions of scenic rides too , but the NordicTrack is the clear leader in this category.
+NordicTrack leverages the excellent iFit studios and trainers and, as a result, the other real superlative here is its coached scenic rides.
+Peloton and SoulCycle have versions of scenic rides too, but the NordicTrack is the clear leader in this category.
 Although Peloton is beginning to invest in trainer-led scenic rides, the vast majority of them are just you pedaling by yourself against a picturesque backdrop.
-Conversely, Nordictrack’s rides are the real deal.
-You’re out there following your trainer, a world-class cyclist/trainer (also on a bike) leading you through a gorgeous (and likely hilly) part of the world from cobblestoned southern France to Moab Utah and every beautiful bike route in between.
+Conversely, NordicTrack’s rides are the real deal.
+You’re out there following your trainer, a world-class cyclist/trainer (also on a bike), leading you through a gorgeous (and likely hilly) part of the world, from cobblestoned southern France to Moab, Utah, and every beautiful bike route in between.
 There’s nothing quite like learning about Tour de France etiquette while spinning on that exact stretch of road, or like whizzing by a little Argentinian pension as you bike through jaw-droppingly gorgeous Patagonia.
 New travel series get added weekly and include 10 to 20 different workouts depending on the destination.

 Because you’re pedaling through real life, the class lengths are also slightly irregular in a “real” way — many are 22 minutes or 38 minutes instead of the round 30-, 45-minute durations of the competitors.

-The NordicTrack also comes with 2 lb hand weights and a built-in fan trained on your face, which certainly came in handy.
+The NordicTrack also comes with 2-pound hand weights and a built-in fan trained on your face, which certainly came in handy.

 The drawbacks are that the UX and search functionality are not quite as clear as the other two winners, and as a result it was more challenging than it needed to be to seek out the right length, level and instructor that we wanted.
 Unlike the SoulCycle and the Peloton, the NordicTrack doesn’t come with clip-in pedals, so you’ll have to purchase those if they’re your thing.